PMassicotte/training_pmassicotte/README.md

 Hello Philippe!
 Nice to meet you!

 Nice to meet you too Imtiaz!
+Have a good sleep.